stolostron/metrics-collector/README.md

 ./test/integration/setup.sh {REPO}/metrics-collector:latest
 ```

-Above command will create a [Kind cluster](https://kind.sigs.k8s.io/).Then [prometheus](https://prometheus.io/) and [thanos](https://thanos.io/) will be deployed in the cluster.
+Above command will create a Kind cluster.
+Then [prometheus](https://prometheus.io/) and [thanos](https://thanos.io/) will be deployed in the cluster.
 Finally, a deployment of metrics collector will be deployed, which will scrape metrics from prometheus and send metrics to thanos server.

 To check/operate on the environment, run: